diemastermonkey/gad-tools/README.md

 The point-and-click adventure engine [ScummVM](https://www.scummvm.org/) requires certain meta files and other conformance to properly handle ScummVM games, and it's very specific to each game.
 The details are esoteric, and stored in a lookup file.
 So this script helps, by:

 1. Accepts the title of a compressed game to be found in a local .zip, .rar, or .7z file (as typically shipped in the community)
-2. Locates the game in the 'meta data' file 'GAD_RetroBat_ScummVM_Tag_List.csv'.
+2. Locates the game in the 'meta data' file '**gad-scummvm-deploy.csv**'.
 If there are multiple matches, it prompts the user to select.
 3. Creates the appropriately named directory and meta data file (.scummvm)

 This really helps front-ends like [RetroBat](https://wiki.retrobat.org/systems-and-emulators/supported-game-systems/others/scummvm) as well, which need to know how to list the game title.